 The average height for cosmos is right around four feet tall.
-Dwarf varieties will top out at two feet tall, while the tallest plants may get to almost five feet tall.
+Dwarf varieties will top at two feet tall, while the tallest plants may reach almost five feet tall.
 Choose a variety that will fit your requirements depending on the space available in your garden and how you want to use the blooms.

 |Cosmos variety||Days to maturity||Flower color||Plant height (inches)|

 |Double Click Bicolor Violet||75-90||cream, pink||42-46|

 |Japanese Kiiro||75-90||cream, yellow, pink||42-48|

 Dwarf cosmos varieties

 Dwarf cosmos are varieties that have been bred to remain short.
 Even if grown in optimal conditions, they’ll never be the tallest plants in the garden.
 Dwarf varieties are excellent choices for smaller gardens or if you’re looking for a variety suitable for growing in containers.